howsoai/howso-docs/source/user_guide/advanced_capabilities/reinforcement_learning.rst

 Setup
 ^^^^^
 The Howso Engine Trainee must be initialized in the RL framework before the learning loop.
 As part of the setup process, enabling :py:meth:`Trainee.set_auto_analyze_params` can help the user analyze the Trainee after all training steps.
+Rebalance features are specified to be goal features (e.g., high score) to increase the influence of data trained with scores closer to the goal.
 This methods eliminates the need to manually analyze after training, which can be done.

 .. code-block:: python